cfengine/documentation/reference/language-concepts/loops.markdown

 You see from this that, if we refer to a list variable using the scalar reference operator `$()`, CFEngine interprets this to mean "please iterate over all values of the list".
-Thus, we have effectively a `foreach' loop, without the attendant syntax.
+Thus, we have effectively a `foreach` loop, without the attendant syntax.

 If a variable is repeated, its value is tied throughout the expression; so the